hubmos/frieradikaler/README.md

 # frieradikaler

 frieradikaler is a single-page web application that showcases the latest running activities from a Strava Club.
 It automates the retrieval of data from Strava API v3 and displays the activities along with the distance covered.
-The application ensures that the activity data is always up to date with nightly updates and leverages an SQLite databases for data persistence.
+The application ensures that the activity data is always up to date and leverages an Firebase for db and eventfunctions.

 ## Technologies Used